salesgineer/drawbridge/README.md

 Use @generate-moat-tasks.mdc to analyze .moat/.moat-stream.jsonl

 # Process tasks with human verification (recommended)
-Use @process-moat-tasks.mdc to implement tasks in .moat/moat-tasks.md
+Use @drawbridge-workflow.mdc to implement tasks in .moat/moat-tasks.md

 # Legacy auto-processing (no verification)
 Use @moat-auto-fix.mdc for immediate implementation